Anne Hathaway: 2009–2011: Romantic comedies and hosting events

 Hathaway reunited with Jake Gyllenhaal as a free-spirited artist with Parkinson's disease in Edward Zwick's erotic romantic comedy-drama Love & Other Drugs, based on the nonfiction book Hard Sell: The Evolution of a Viagra Salesman by Jamie Reidy.
 For the role, she spent time with a Parkinson's patient to research the disease, and in preparation for its nude scenes, she watched films of Kate Winslet and Penélope Cruz who, in Hathaway's view, had performed nudity with sensitivity and dignity.
 She believed these scenes would not discourage socially conservative people from watching the film.
 Critics generally praised the film's adult romance, but were unenthusiastic about its plot elements.
 Hathaway's performance, which Ebert called "warm, lovable", earned her a Satellite Award and a nomination for the Golden Globe Award for Best Actress – Comedy or Musical.
 Together with actor Denzel Washington, Hathaway hosted the Nobel Peace Prize Concert in Oslo, Norway in December 2010.
 Two months later, she and James Franco hosted the 83rd Academy Awards.
-Critics were unenthusiastic about their chemistry, but thought Hathaway gave her best and did a better job than Franco, who they felt seemed uninterested.
+Critics were unenthusiastic about their chemistry, but it was generally conceded that Hathaway had done a better job than Franco, who they felt seemed uninterested.
 At the 63rd Primetime Emmy Awards, she garnered an Outstanding Variety Special (Live) nomination.